The Government of India Act, 1935 was adopted by the British

 1975 the fifth Assam Assembly lasted for 6 years.

-Speakers since its inception.
 Late Babu Basanta Kumar Das was the

-the 13th Assam Legislative Assembly.
+first Speaker of the Assam Legislative Assembly.